tonethar/IGME-330-Spring-2020/weekly/interstitial.md

 <a id="week13">

 ## IV.
 Week 13 - MVVM (Mon 4/13-Sun 4/19)

+**Note that Vue.js and MVVM and now *optional* for Project 3, and that the Vue.js dropboxes now close near the end of finals week, Tuesday 5/5**
 ### Lecture Notes
 - [Week 13A - Intro to MVVM & Vue.js ](week-13A-NEW.md)
 - [Week 13B - Vue.js Components](week-13B-NEW.md)